Skip to main content

 • Monitoring ∞ Regular blood work is essential to monitor serum testosterone levels, ensuring they remain within the optimal physiological range for women.
 This precise monitoring allows for fine-tuning of the dosage to maximize benefits for bone density and other systemic effects while minimizing potential adverse reactions.

-The consistent delivery of testosterone through weekly subcutaneous injections can provide a sustained stimulus to bone cells, promoting and potentially inhibiting osteoclast function.
+The consistent delivery of testosterone through weekly subcutaneous injections can provide a sustained stimulus to bone cells, promoting osteoblast activity and potentially inhibiting osteoclast function.
 This steady state is believed to contribute positively to bone mineral density over time, offering a continuous signal for skeletal maintenance and repair.

 Pellet Therapy for Sustained Testosterone Delivery